c0ded00d1e12/ecen224/_labs/client.md

     - Start the client connection using `client_connect()`.

     - Call the `client_send_image` function to send the data.

+    - Call the `client_receive_response` function.
+This function is implemented for you and will print out the response from the server.
+This function can help debug any problems you might have with sending your image data.

     - Close the connection using `client_close()`.